frosteen/frosteen/README.md

 ###

+⭐ Top Rated Plus +
+⭐ Saved Cost & Generated More Revenues for Customers
+⭐ Deliverd Projects Successfully
-- Helped Over <a href="https://github.com/frosteen/Freelance-Projects">100+ Clients<a>
+⭐ Helped Over 100+ Customers
-- Recognized as Excellent Work at CYCU, Taiwan
+⭐ Led a Team of Software/Network Engineers
+⭐ Worked on Large Contracts
+⭐ Python for Back-End Development Certified @ Upwork
+⭐ Automated Deployment Processes
+⭐ Created Innovative Solutions
+⭐ Built and Supported MVPs
+⭐ Contributed to Open-Source Projects
-- Developed a Best Thesis Project using Raspberry Pi and Python
-- Developed a Runner Up Thesis Project using Arduino and Python
+⭐ Developed a Best Project using Raspberry Pi and Python ⭐ Developed a Runner-Up Project using Arduino and Python ⭐ Instructor for Raspberry Pi, Python, SQL, and Web Development Workshops ⭐ Recognized for Excellent Work at CYCU, Taiwan
-- Became a Raspberry Pi and Python Workshop Instructor
-- Became a SQL Workshop Instructor
-- Became a Web Development Workshop Instructor
+⭐ Experienced Developer since 14 Years Old

 ###